lode-braced/dvd-rw/README.md

 - Reduce dvd file size when saved through compression, if this is possible in a performant manner
 - Move file IO into rust

-Feel free to open an issue for functionality that would make this library b
+Feel free to open an issue for functionality that would make this library better

 ## Installation